gerardnynkeu/Portfolio-Data-Analytics/TABLEAU2-Video Game Sales/README.md

 Total Sales by Genre - Understanding which genres generate the highest revenue.

 ## 📌 Visualizations & Dashboard

-This is the visualizations & dashboard section.
+This interactive Tableau dashboard provides a comprehensive analysis of video game sales across different dimensions, including publishers, platforms, genres, and yearly trends.
+The dataset includes 11,493 video games, categorized by 579 publishers, 31 platforms, and 12 genres, making it an extensive dataset for industry insights.

 ## 📌 Project Structure
 This is the project structure section.